aajonusnet/aajonusnet/md/QNA/Q&A Of May 30, 2010.md

 Q: Can you, like, just maybe swallow your milk real fast?

 A: If you can't mix it here, what makes you think it's going to mix in the stomach?
 You need to disperse it.
-Otherwise, it's just going to – the reason I don't like it is a lot of people in autopsies and people who play, I've seen plate impactation.
-That's a trick.
+Otherwise, it's just going to – the reason I don't like it is a lot of people in autopsies and people who plaque, I've seen plaque impactation.
 You let it settle.
 Places where it dried up into their intestine, it just stayed there.
 That meant that whole area of that intestine didn't function.

 Q: So you don't recommend using clay regularly?